Admission & Application

 Please prepare the following documents for submission:

-Successful candidates will be contacted for an interview in March or April.
+Successful candidates will be contacted for an interview in the spring of 2019.

 Applicant Selection for Interview

-Each APRY2 applicant packet is screened and scored by 2 members of the APRY2 Residency Advisory Committee, one of which will be the preceptor lead of the speciality.
-Each screener will fill out part I of the APRY2 resident application rating form and submit with additional comments to the LMPS APRY2 Program Manager.
+Each applicant packet is screened and scored by at least 2 members of the APRY2 Residency Advisory Committee.
 Each candidate will be assessed on the following domains:

 The on-site interview will consist, at minimum, of the following:

-- Topic will be of the candidate’s choice (strongly preferred to be in the area of specialty to which he/she is applying)
+Topic will be of the candidate’s choice (strongly preferred to be related to the area of specialty to which he/she is applying)

 Example – case discussion, research project, quality improvement project, preparation for accreditation, a patient care initiative (outside of expected clinical duties)